My Tokyo Guide

 Main content starts here.

-From Haneda Airport: Just over an hour by Limousine Bus, or 50 minutes by train.
+From Haneda Airport: 50 minutes by train.

 From Shinjuku Station: Nine minutes on the Toei Oedo Line to Roppongi Station.